cenotes/cenotes-lib/README.rst

 What this isn’t
 ---------------

-UI/Frontend/Backend.
-This is a **cli/library** project.
+UI/Frontend/Backend/CLI.
+This is a **library** project.
 Frontend and backend solutions are different projects.
 The reason for this is to allow flexibility in frontend / backend choice and to avoid huge bundle projects.